 Key principles underlying MAT include:

-MAT is an addiction treatment that has helped a lot of people.
+MAT is substance use disorder treatment that has helped a lot of people.
 It stops people from getting sick or spreading germs.
 It has also helped to reduce crime because people are not using drugs as much.

 MAT has made it easier for people to stop using drugs for a long time.
 Many doctors agree it is a good treatment because it can help people stay healthy, attend more appointments, and improve their social lives.